gabrielaRibeiro1/DataScienceCapstone/README.md

 ### Predictive Analytics
 * All models performed similarly on the test set.
 The decision tree model slightly outperformed when looking at .best_score_

+# Additional info
+* To view the notebooks, click [here](https://nbviewer.org/), copy and paste the link of the notebook you want to see, and that's it!

 # Methodology

 ## Data Collection - API